- General Instructions

 If you itemize your deductions, enter each spouse's separate deductions, such as employee business expenses.
 Allocate other deductions as you determine.

-Allocate the exemptions claimed on the joint return to the spouse who would have claimed them if separate returns had been filed.
+For tax years prior to 2018, allocate the exemptions claimed on your joint return to the spouse who would have claimed them if separate returns had been filed.
 Enter whole numbers only.
-For example, you cannot allocate 3 exemptions by giving 1.5 exemptions to each spouse.
+For example, you can’t allocate 3 exemptions by giving 1.5 exemptions to each spouse.

 Allocate self-employment tax to the spouse who earned the self-employment income.
 Allocate the excess advance premium tax credit repayment and the individual responsibility payment for health care in any way you choose.
 Allocate the Net Investment Income Tax (Form 8960) consistently with the allocation used for net investment income on line 13b.